Apr 26, 2022

 How to Create a New Website

 If you have come to the conclusion that you need a new site, you’ll first need to decide on the platform you’ll build it with.
 Then, you’ll have to look into the best options for web hosting, as it’s what will ensure your site is accessible online.

 Here at Hostinger, we offer a variety of different web hosting types, depending on how big your new website will be and how much traffic you expect to receive.

-If your business site will be pretty basic and contain no complex design elements, shared hosting, starting at $1.39/month, will be more than enough.
+If your business site will be pretty basic and contain no complex design elements, shared hosting, starting at $1.99/month, will be more than enough.

-If you’d rather have the option of easily adapting the number of resources you get because your new website is expected to grow fast, look into cloud hosting, which starts at $9.99/month.
+If you’d rather have the option of easily adapting the number of resources you get because your new website is expected to grow fast, look into the best cloud server hosting for you, which starts at $9.99/month.